hughperkins/VeriGPU/docs/timing.md

 ### Results

-- you can see the latest results by going to [CircleCI main branch builds](https://app.circleci.com/pipelines/github/hughperkins/toy_proc?branch=main&filter=all), opening the latest build, going to 'artifacts', and opening `build/clock-cycles.txt`.
+- you can see the latest results by going to [CircleCI main branch builds](https://app.circleci.com/pipelines/github/hughperkins/toy_proc?branch=main&filter=all), opening the latest build, openng the `run-timing` job, going to 'artifacts', and opening `build/clock-cycles.txt`.
 At the time of writing this looks like:

 ```
 prog2 cycle_count 658